joypauls/joypaulsen.com/content/bio.md

 ## Current

-I'm currently working on personalization at [Target](https://tech.target.com/).
-My cross-functional team primarily focuses on building performant streaming applications for real-time inference used to enhance UX on the flagship website and mobile app.
+My cross-functional team at Target primarily focuses on building performant streaming applications for real-time inference used to enhance UX on the flagship website and mobile app.
 Additionally, I have also worked on both traditional and deep learning recommendation systems in various contexts during my time at Target.

 ## Previously